-1. General Information about ASVAB Score
+1. General Information about ASVAB Scores

 To join the US military, you are required to first talk to a recruiter and pass the Armed Services Vocational Aptitude Battery, a multiple-choice test used to adjust qualification for enlistment and determine eligibility for a specific career in various military branches.
 When you take the ASVAB test, you’d better know about 3 scores: Standard Scores, Composite Scores, AFQT Scores.

 After the test, you are given a Standard Score for each of the subtests.
 Standard Scores are on a scale of 0 to 100 so the mean or average is set to 50.
 On this scale, every 10 points from the mean represent one standard deviation.
 This means that a 60 Standard Score would be above average.
 Most test-takers scores are between 30 and 70.
 The Standard Scores on each of the individual subtests are used to calculate other scores that determine your eligibility, branch, and rank in the military.
 These scores are Armed Forces Qualification Test (AFQT) scores and Composite Scores.